AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ### Call then AEM Application with an Access Token {#call-the-aem-application-with-an-access-token}

 Make the appropriate server-to-server API calls from the non-AEM application to an AEM as a Cloud Service environment, including the access token in the header.
+So for the "Authorization" header, use the value `"Bearer <access_token>"`.

 ## JWT Bearer Token Revocation {#jwt-bearer-token-revocation}